keppel/lotion/readme.md

 {
   devMode: false,       // set this true to wipe blockchain data between runs
   initialState: {},     // initial blockchain state
-  keys: '',             // path to keys.json generates own keys if not specified.
+  keys: '',             // path to keys.json. generates own keys if not specified.
   genesis: '',          // path to genesis.json. generates new one if not specified.
-  peers: [],            // '<host>:<p2pport>' combos of initial tendermint nodes to connect to. does automatic peer discovery if not specified.
+  peers: [],            // array of '<host>:<p2pport>' of initial tendermint nodes to connect to. does automatic peer discovery if not specified.
   logTendermint: false, // if true, shows all output from the underlying tendermint process
   lite: false,          // whether to run in light client mode. if true, must also specify a target.
   target: null,         // '<host>:<rpcport>' of target to connect to and light client verify